iQuHACK/2021/README.md

 ## Projects GitHub Instructions
 All teams will have a git repository at `https://github.com/iQuHACK/2021_<team_name>`.

+### Do NOT commit private credentials or API keys
+Stick them in an environment file and add that file to your git ignore.
+If you need help with this, please reach out to us.

+If you do accidentally push a commit with any sensitive information let us know ASAP so we can help fix the situation.
+It is not enough to simply remove the file in another commit.

+### Repositories will become public at the end of the hackathon

 ### Workflow (remote development)
 This is slightly easier if you don't want to spend any time installing packages locally.